Panasonic G9 vs Sony A7R III

-The Panasonic Lumix DC-G9 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in November 2017 and October 2017.
-Both the G9 and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic Lumix DC-G9 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in November 2017 and October 2017.
+Both the G9 and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame (A7R III) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (8 percent) than the Panasonic G9.
 Moreover, the A7R III is slightly lighter (1 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.